 The real illusion here is based on Albee’s skill, strong enough to give you the illusion while you’re watching that Who’s Afraid of Virginia Woolf? is about something important.
 It isn’t.
 Nick and Honey — before they’re completely soused — worry that they’ve been dragged in on an indecorous husband and wife fight that they shouldn’t really be watching and they’re right.
 It didn’t do them any good.
 The play’s long on laughs but short on humanity.

-Who's Afraid of Virginia Woolf? plays at the Booth Theatre on West Broadway in Manhattan.
-For information and tickets, click on live link of title.
+Who’s Afraid of Virginia Woolf? plays at the Booth Theatre on West Broadway in Manhattan.